25 September 2018

 Does It Produce Permanent Results?

-Not everyone can expect the same level of whitening with the treatment.
-The degree of whiteness depends on a number of factors, including the level of discolouration, the type of treatment you receive, natural colour of your teeth, and much more.
+Only some people can expect the same level of whitening with the treatment.
+The degree of whiteness depends on several factors, including the level of discolouration, the type of treatment you receive, the natural colour of your teeth, and much more.

-You can speak to your dentist and explain your expectations from the teeth whitening service, before going ahead with the treatment.
+Before proceeding with the treatment, you can speak to your dentist and explain your expectations from the teeth whitening service.

-None of these teeth whitening treatment options can provide you with permanent results.
+All of these teeth whitening treatment options can only provide you with permanent results.
 Most teeth whitening services produce results for six months to three years.
-By refraining from smoking and staining food as well as drink items, you can enjoy the whitening effects for a longer period of time.
+By refraining from smoking and staining food and drink items, you can enjoy the whitening effects for longer.

-People who prepare for upcoming events want to look their best, and they take a teeth whitening service as an option to achieve it.
-You should learn about different teeth whitening options and the duration for each of them to produce best results, before deciding to have teeth whitening treatment.
+People who prepare for upcoming events want to look their best and take a teeth whitening service as an option to achieve it.
+It would help if you learned about different teeth whitening options and their duration to produce the best results before deciding to have teeth whitening treatment.

-For people who prefer teeth whitening at home, it may take up to two weeks to get the best results.
+For people who prefer teeth whitening at home, getting the best results may take up to two weeks.
 In comparison, the teeth whitening service provided by a dental professional produces instant results.
-People who prefer whitening toothpaste should wait for at least four weeks to notice any changes.
+People who choose whitening toothpaste should wait at least four weeks to notice any changes.

-However, people who are struggling with severe stains and discolouration can preferably go for the teeth whitening services offered by dental specialists.
-It will help them to get better and quicker results compared to other whitening options.
+However, people struggling with severe stains and discolouration can prefer the teeth whitening services offered by dental specialists.
+It will help them get better and quicker results than other whitening options.

 Treatment Results For People Who Have Veneers Or Crowns

-Teeth whitening gels are made to specifically work on tooth enamel.
-Therefore, your veneers, crowns, and bridges do not show any colour change while applying the gels.
+Teeth whitening gels are made to work on tooth enamel specifically.
+Therefore, your veneers, crowns, and bridges do not change colour when applying the gels.

-Since most veneers, crowns, and dental fillings come with the natural colour of your teeth, they may standout after the teeth whitening process.
-Your dentist will confirm this during the teeth whitening process and advise you on the need to replace any existing restorations.
+Since most veneers, crowns, and dental fillings come with the natural colour of your teeth, they may stand out after the teeth whitening.
+Your dentist will confirm this during the teeth whitening and advise you on replacing any existing restorations.

 Effects Of Excessive Teeth Whitening

-Though teeth whitening will help to restore the aesthetics of your teeth, frequent whitening can affect the health of the teeth.
-Do not apply teeth whitening strips every day for a few years or go for dental whitening services every two months.
+Though teeth whitening will help restore your teeth’ aesthetics, frequent whitening can affect the health of the teeth.
+Do not apply teeth whitening strips daily for a few years or go for dental whitening services every two months.

 People who go through orthodontic treatments may not get accurate results due to the placement of braces or aligners.
-Therefore, dentists normally request them to wait until the orthodontic treatment is over.
+Therefore, dentists normally request that they wait until the orthodontic treatment ends.

-However, if you really require teeth whitening services, your dentists can still offer these to you.
-However, the whitening process with braces usually takes more time to complete and brings less effective results.
+However, if you require teeth whitening services, your dentists can still offer these to you.
+The whitening process with braces usually takes longer to complete and produces less effective results.

-Though teeth whitening is the ideal solution for stained and discoloured teeth, not everyone can have it for a number of reasons.
-As discussed earlier, pregnant and lactating women are not encouraged to go for teeth whitening services.
+Though teeth whitening is ideal for stained and discoloured teeth, not everyone can have it for several reasons.
+As discussed earlier, pregnant, and lactating women are not encouraged to go for teeth whitening services.

 People who suffer from gum disease, cavities, and worn enamel are not generally advised to go for teeth whitening.
 Instead, they should undergo treatments for dental issues and then go for the whitening procedure.
-The whitening solutions can enter the inner layers of the tooth through cavities and worn enamel and lead to tooth sensitivity.
+The whitening solutions can enter the tooth’s inner layers through cavities and worn enamel and lead to tooth sensitivity.

-Individuals who have exposed tooth roots cannot get the benefit of teeth whitening.
-The tooth roots have no enamel layer, and the whitening solutions can only produce results in teeth areas that covered by enamel.
+Individuals exposed to tooth roots cannot benefit from teeth whitening.
+The tooth roots have no enamel layer, and the whitening solutions can only produce results in teeth areas covered by enamel.

-Also, people who are allergic to whitening agents, especially peroxide, should not opt for teeth whitening services.
+Also, people allergic to whitening agents, especially peroxide, should not opt for teeth whitening services.

 People With Unrealistic Expectations